mongolianprincess/airport_challenge/README.md

 Comments
 -------
-Please feel free to leave any feedback or comments on bug fixing to the author : Amy Yang <ayc.yang@gmail.com>.
+Please feel free to leave any feedback or comments on bug fixing to the author.
 Thanks for checking out my repo!